Collinsvale

-Collinsvale is a rural / residential locality in the local government areas (LGA) of Glenorchy (75%) and Derwent Valley (25%) in the Hobart and South-east LGA regions of Tasmania.
+Collinsvale, formerly known as Bismarck (/de/ BISS-mark), is a rural residential locality in the local government areas (LGA) of Glenorchy (75%) and Derwent Valley (25%) in the south-east of Tasmania.
 The locality is about 11 km west of the town of Glenorchy.
 The 2016 census recorded a population of 630 for the state suburb of Collinsvale.

 Collinsvale has been known to snow.

 History

 Collinsvale was gazetted as a locality in 1961.

 The area was originally known as Sorell Creek, and was inhabited mostly by British settlers in the mid-nineteenth century.

 Arrival of the Lutherans

 In 1870, the arrival of the first immigrant ships to Hobart saw a large influx of German and Danish migrants who settled in the area, attracted by the cheap land and an abundance of clean water.

 The settlement was proclaimed a town in 1881, and was named Bismarck after Otto von Bismarck, the then-Chancellor of Germany.
 "The name Bismarck had been given to the place out of compliment to the German settlers."

 The Lutheran Church was very slow to establish in Tasmania.
 Due to the lack of a stabilising Lutheran presence, some of the Germans in Bismarck ended up joining the American fundamentalists, the Seventh Day Adventists, who arrived in the region in 1889.
 A Lutheran church was finally opened in Hobart on 11 August 1871 and remains active today but none was ever built in Bismarck.
 This led to a fracturing of the community and a loss of its German identity.